Letter of Understanding

 Plagiarism is not tolerated.
 Plagiarism includes, but is not limited to, submitting work done by another person or purchased from any source; failure to document ideas found in sources, whether phrases or sentences within quotation marks.

-While attending the USC Summer Programs, students have access to the academic and recreational facilities of the University Park Campus.
+While attending the USC Summer Programs, students have access to the academic facilities of the University Park Campus.
 However, in order to ensure to the students’ safety and security, some areas near campus are off limits to all students.

 Students are permitted to visit select shopping areas located on the perimeter of campus, all of which are about a five minute walk from the residence halls.
 These include University Village, University Gateway, and Tuscany Plaza.